All my life I’ve been a powerful intuitive

 I took the contents of my life and dumped it upside down, just like they were one of those fancy designer bags weighing 20+ lbs and shook the bag empty.

-I poured all of my energy into the messy heap in front of me.
+I poured all of my energy into navigating the meltdowns in front of me.

 I asked heart-wrenching questions (and did a lot of crying).